Kentucky Home to Two of the Deadliest Interstates in America

 In fact, metro Louisville ranks as the deadliest city on I-65, which travels over 880 miles through other major cities including Chicago, Indianapolis, Nashville, and Birmingham.
 The study reports there are, on average, 0.475 deaths per year per mile on I-65, for over 421 deaths a year across the full length of the interstate.
 The deadliest month on I-65 is August and the deadliest day of the week is Sunday.

 Interstate 75 is even deadlier, with 0.599 deaths per mile per year.
 I-75 travels over 1,786 miles from Sault Ste.
 Marie, Canada to Miami, and there are over 1,070 deaths across the entire length of I-75.
 The deadliest city on I-75 is, unsurprisingly, Atlanta.
 The deadliest month is also August and the deadliest day also Sunday.

 With an expectation that the tonnage of freight transported on semi-trucks will increase by 25.6% in the next decade, and a 9% increase in wrecks from distracted driving documented in 2019, the likelihood that safety on I-65 and I-75 will suddenly improve is dim.
 Meanwhile, accidents and wrecks on Kentucky’s interstates have claimed entire families, including a family of five from Michigan killed on I-75 in Lexington in January on their way home from Disney World.

-Here at the Poppe Law Firm, we represent people and families from all across Kentucky, and Southern Indiana, invovled in car accidents, semi-truck wrecks, and motor cycle wrecks who have suffered catastrophic loss.
+Here at the Poppe Law Firm®, we represent people and families from all across Kentucky, and Southern Indiana, involved in car accidents, semi-truck wrecks, and motorcycle wrecks who have suffered catastrophic loss.
 If you or a loved one has been involved in a serious or deadly wreck or accident, please contact us.